worksome/request-factories/README.md

 ### Using factories without form requests

 Not every controller in your app requires a backing form request.
-Thankfully, we also support generic requests.
+Thankfully, we also support faking a generic request:
-Just call `fake` on a factory that doesn't have a supporting `FormRequest` and we'll register it as generic:

 ```php
 it('lets a guest sign up to the newsletter', function () {